Pythonian/fakernaija/README.md

 ## License

 Fakernaija is released under the MIT License.
-See the [LICENSE](https://fakernaija.readthedocs.io/en/latest/license.html) file for more details.
+See the [LICENSE](https://fakernaija.readthedocs.io/en/latest/license.html) for more details.